dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## **unsupported_command**

 The RP does not support the command requested.
-The RP may support commands for some OPs, and not others, and for some OP tenants, and not others.
+The RP may support commands for some OPs, and not others, and for some organizations, and not others.

 ## **invalid_state**

 returns **current_state**

-# OpenID Account Command Support
+# OpenID Provider Command Support

 ## Indicating OP Support